halikali/next-blog/README.md

 You can view the client on [`http://localhost:3000`](http://localhost:3000)

 :green_circle: Congratulations!
-Project run successfully:green_circle:
+Project run successfully :green_circle: